Author: David FinsterLast Updated: Tue, Feb 22, 2022

 A blue screen with the Vultr logo indicates that the server is not running.
 Please reboot your server and try again.

-You may see a completely black screen.
+If you see a completely black screen, something running on the console may have blanked the screen.
 Try pressing ENTER a few times to wake up the server.
-You may have something running on the console that has blanked the screen.
 You can also try CTRL + C to interrupt the server.

 If a reboot doesn't resolve the issue: